-As previously announced by President Frédéric Mion in March 2019, Sciences Po is committing to a number of new initiatives for climate with the programme, "Climate Action: Make it Work".
-Thanks to this participatory platform, the various Sciences Po communities are encouraged to become engaged actors in leading the ecological transition via a series of online consultations.
+As announced by President Frédéric Mion in March 2019, Sciences Po is committing to a number of new initiatives for climate with the programme, "Climate Action: Make it Work".

 Becoming a more ecologically responsible university

-Under this programme, Sciences Po is committing to taking action for climate.
-Juliette Seban, our Sustainability Officer, is developing a coordinated strategy for sustainable development in order to make Sciences Po a more eco-responsible university.
-In addition, a vast study of all courses and research on the ecological transition, led by Bruno Latour and Henri Landes, has begun in order to ensure that the nature and volume of the teachings on the subject are in line with the challenges we face.
+Under this programme, Sciences Po is committing to take action for climate.
+Our in-house sustainability offficer is developing a coordinated strategy for sustainable development in order to make Sciences Po a more eco-responsible university.
+A vast study of all courses and research on the ecological transition presided by Bruno Latour has begun in order to ensure that the nature and volume of the teachings on the subject are in line with the challenges we face.

 A number of projects will be launched via the new participatory platform Climate Action: Make it Work: via this website, Sciences Po students, instructors, researchers and staff can actively participate in leading the ecological transition on our campuses and beyond.

 Ecology, the underlying theme of all our events

 General consultations and conferences are regularly taking place on the subject of Sciences Po's ecological transition and actions to be taken for the climate.
 Make it Work* is thus also a series of events, keeping both guests and students informed about the latest climate happenings and debates.